 Quality of Service Specifications

-With the implementation of 802.1p, quality of service (QoS) specifications can be provided within networks that are based on 802 standards.
-Quality Of Service methods is established for a defined measure of performance.
+With the implementation of 802.1p, Quality of Service (QoS) specifications can be provided within networks that are based on 802 standards.
+Quality Of Service methods are established for a defined measure of performance.
 These QoS standards may also be referred to as Class of Service (CoS).
 802.1p is also associated with the Generic Attributes Registration Protocol (GARP) and the GARP VLAN Registration Protocol (GVRP).
 GARP lets client stations request membership in a multicast domain, and GVRP lets them register into a VLAN.

 802.1p in the 802.1Q Standard